Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Hyperparameter Details

 \section{Hyperparameter Details}

 All the models in this work are built on RoBERTa-Large~\cite{liu2019roberta}.
 For both NLI and \abdnli tasks, we fine-tune our model with peak learning rate 5e-6, warm-up ratio 0.1 and linear learning rate decay.
 We use a batch size of 32.
 We train the NLI model for 2 epochs, and the \abdnli model for 3 epochs.
 We always use the accuracy on the development set ($D^{dev}$) for model selection.
+All our experiments are conducted on a single server with 4 GTX 1080Ti GPUs.